Wesleyan theology: Real presence of Christ in the Lord's Supper

-The distinctive feature of the Methodist doctrine of the real presence is that the way Christ manifests his presence in the sacrament is a sacred mystery—the focus is that Christ is truly present in the sacrament.
+The distinctive feature of the Methodist doctrine of the real spiritual presence is that the way Christ manifests his presence in the sacrament is a sacred mystery—the focus is that Christ is truly present in the sacrament.
 The Discipline of the Free Methodist Church thus teaches:

+Likewise, in the Articles of Faith of the Church of the Nazarene, Article XIII declares that "The Lord's Supper is a means of grace in which Christ is present by the Spirit."

 Confession

+Methodist theology teaches that the Christian life should be characterized by holy living, free from sin.
+However, for individuals who fall into sin (backslide), Wesleyan doctrine holds that "there is a Saviour waiting with open arms ready to forgive and to help establish them in the Christian faith" and that these persons should "immediately cofness the problem and restore the relationship with God."
+Methodists normatively practice confession of their sin to God himself through prayer, holding that "When we do confess, our fellowship with the Father is restored.
+He extends His parental forgiveness.
+He cleanses us of all unrighteousness, thus removing the consequences of the previously unconfessed sin.
+We are back on track to realise the best plan that He has for our lives."

-Penance, including the practice of confessing sins, is defined by the Articles of Religion as one those "Commonly called Sacraments but not to be counted for Sacraments of the Gospel", also known as the "five lesser sacraments".
+The particular, private confession of sins to a pastor, is defined by the Articles of Religion as one those "Commonly called Sacraments but not to be counted for Sacraments of the Gospel", also known as the "five lesser sacraments".
 John Wesley held "the validity of Anglican practice in his day as reflected in the 1662 Book of Common Prayer", stating that "We grant confession to men to be in many cases of use: public, in case of public scandal; private, to a spiritual guide for disburdening of the conscience, and as a help to repentance."
 Additionally, per the recommendation of Wesley, Methodist class meetings, as well as penitent bands, traditionally met weekly in order to confess sins to one another.